junh1024/Reaper-Surround/README.md

 *How do I pan a sound flying directly overhead if your tools only seem to pan to the sides*?

 You can (ab)use 5.1 Mix Control (M).txt as a X-Y panner, pan around in 7.1 then push it up & reduce width with 15.1 Width Control (M).txt, or play around with 1.0 to 3oA 3D Panner (S).txt.
 Elevation for 3oA 3D panners go from 0-180* for exactly this reason.
+Or use "Surround Pan".

 Future Directions
 ---